 Start off with a list.
 Look around your home and write down things you think fit the criteria of a one minute clean.
 I suggest take the top 10 most necessary chores on your list.
 If it works out you can always add more.

 Have the cleaning items handy for the tasks and keep them in one place.
 I call it “the minute basket”.
-It holds my cleaning tools like tile floor vacuum for the job and resides out of the way in the cabinet under the kitchen sink.
+It holds my cleaning tools for the job and resides out of the way in the cabinet under the kitchen sink.
+Click here to read the review of vacuum cleaner tools.

 Do an experiment.
 Time yourself on the listed tasks.
 Can they be done in under a minute?
 If successful, then they make the cut.